vmware-tanzu/pinniped/.github/ISSUE_TEMPLATE/bug_report.md

 IMPORTANT: If you believe this bug is a security issue, please don't use this template and follow our [security guidelines](/doc/security.md).

-We really recommend you including screenshots and logs to help us to achieve a shared understanding of the issue.
+It is recommended that you include screenshots and logs to help everyone achieve a shared understanding of the bug.

 -->